 Contextual information on the sites was systematically gathered through documentary analyses of institutional websites, classroom observations and linguistic landscaping.
 The questionnaires formed the quantitative dimension to the study.
 They addressed four different areas: personal information, previous experiences of learning and using English, the use of English and other languages in their current programme, and opinions of studying on the programme.
 The choice of topics was based on previous related research (Dafouz and Smit 2014; Dafouz et al. forthcoming; Hüttner et al. 2013) and an earlier pilot study at the UK research site.
 There were a total of 99 questions, using a range of different question types including Likert scales, multiple choice and ranking scales.
 The questionnaire was administered online for the UK and Thai research sites and in paper and online at the Austrian site.
 Data analysis consisted of a mixture of descriptive and inferential statistics making use of SPSS.

 Interviews were conducted with lecturers and students at each of the research sites and formed the substantive part of the qualitative data.
 The interviews were semi-structured and aimed to gather more in-depth data on the issues initially brought up in the questionnaires.
 In the UK, the interviews were conducted in English as the shared, although not necessarily first language (L1), of the researchers and participants.
 In Austria the interviews were conducted in German for the L1 German participants and in English for the L1 Russian participants.
-In Thailand the interviews were conducted in a mixture of Thai and English depending on the preference of the interviewees; although, in all cases Thai was the L1.
+In Thailand the interviews were conducted in a mixture of Thai and English depending on the preference of the interviewees, although in all cases Thai was the L1.

 Thus, following recent research into linguistic practices in EMI (e.g. Dafouz and Smit 2014; Smit and Dafouz 2012), we attempt to offer multiple perspectives on the phenomena under investigation by combining the approaches described above in order to provide a richer characterisation of each research site.
 In this paper the focus will be on interview and questionnaire data supported by other data sources.
 Although, no claim to generalisability can be made from such a limited data set, we hope to provide data that ‘resonates’ (Richards 2003) with researchers and practitioners in other EMI settings.